Gluu Casa Self-Service MFA

-Many great USB, Bluetooth and Lightning tokens are available from vendors like Yubico, Feitian, AuthnTrend and others.
-But new iPhones and MacBook’s also have FIDO buildt-in.
+Many great USB, Bluetooth, and Lightning tokens are available from vendors like Yubico, Feitian, AuthnTrend, and others.
+But new iPhones and MacBooks also have FIDO built-in.
 You can’t “top-down” provision FIDO for users.
-Casa is an essential tool to rollout FIDO which requires end-users to enroll their devices.
+Casa is an essential tool to roll out FIDO which requires end-users to enroll their devices.

 Super Gluu, a free iOS / Android App

-Super Gluu can be configured to support a passwordless authentication workflow where the user scans a QR code for each sign in, or simply enters a username and approves a push notification.
-It can also be used for traditional username password + mobile push authentication .
-An open source software project, your organization can also brand and distribute your own version of Super Gluu.
+Super Gluu can be configured to support a passwordless authentication workflow where the user scans a QR code for each sign-in, or simply enters a username and approves a push notification.
+It can also be used for traditional username + password + mobile push authentication.
+With an open-source software project, your organization can also brand and distribute your own version of Super Gluu.

 Built-in HOTP / TOTP